Software: Low Disk Space Script

 Why was it created?

-Mac OS X requires a certain amount of available space on its boot drive to function normally (at least 500MB, preferably over 2GB for safety).
-If it gets too low, the system begins to slow down, to an eventual crawl, and can actually crash the computer / server altogether, requiring potentially hours / days of rebuilding.
+macOS requires a certain amount of available space on its boot drive to function normally (at least 500MB, preferably over 5GB for safety).
+If it gets too low, the system begins to slow down to an eventual crawl, and can actually crash the computer/server altogether, requiring potentially hours/days of rebuilding.

 I know because this happened to one of my Mac servers once.
 When the hard drive became full, and no-one realised until it was too late, it crashed completely.
-Even after clearing plenty of space, it still wouldn't start any longer - it took 2 days to rebuild.
+Even after clearing plenty of space, it still wouldn't start up any longer - it took 2 days to rebuild.

 Who is it useful for?

 Anyone who needs something automated to check their available disk space for them.
-Especially useful for those with remote computers / servers that can't easily check this regularly.
+Especially useful for those with remote computers/servers that can't easily check this regularly.
 Also handy for those that want to check when their backup drive is close to filling up, or that the backup drive is even present so the backup can occur.

 How do I customise it?